giraffe-fsharp/Giraffe/DOCUMENTATION.md

 - `TRACE`
 - `CONNECT`

+There is an additional `GET_HEAD` handler which can filter a HTTP `GET` and `HEAD` request at the same time.

-This can be useful when implementing a different `HttpHandler` function for the same route, but for different verbs:
+Filtering requests based on their HTTP verb can be useful when implementing a route which should behave differently based on the verb (e.g. `GET` vs. `POST`):

 ```fsharp
 let submitFooHandler : HttpHandler =